Enalean/tuleap-documentation-en/languages/en/user-guide/code-versioning/gitlab.rst

 .. note::
   During the registration, a "post push" webhook is created in the GitLab repository.
-  If the parameters of this webhook change (URL, events, or anything else), we cannot ensure that cross-references will be continue to be created.
+  If the parameters of this webhook change (URL, events, or anything else), we cannot ensure that cross-references will continue to be created.

-Unlinking repositories
+Unregister repositories
 '''''''''''''''''''''''

 As a Git administrator, go to the Git service of your project and find the repository to be unregistered in the list.
 Then click on the trash icon in the top right corner of the tile.